-He teaches political sociology at the University of Bristol and set up the UK’s lobbying watchdog, Spinwatch, which has tracked corporate power for 15 years.
+Until his recent sacking by the University of Bristol, which resulted from an outrageous censorship campaign led by the UK's Israel lobby, he taught political sociology.
+He also set up the UK’s lobbying watchdog, Spinwatch, which has tracked corporate power for 15 years.
 Spinwatch’s work has included investigations on the pharmaceutical lobby, the fossil fuel and fracking lobbies, as well as state lobbies that promote Islamophobia, such as those of Israel and the United Arab Emirates.

 His publications include:

-Professor Miller teaches about Islamophobia as part of a course at Bristol called Harms of the Powerful.
-On this course, he teaches the ‘five pillars’ theory of Islamophobia which analyses the various political movements underpinning the rise of Islamophobia globally.
+Professor Miller taught about Islamophobia as part of a course at Bristol called Harms of the Powerful.
+On that course, he taught the ‘five pillars’ theory of Islamophobia which analysed the various political movements underpinning the rise of Islamophobia globally.
 These five pillars are: parts of the Zionist movement; the ‘counter-extremism’ industry (particularly the state’s counter-terrorism apparatus); the far-right; the neoconservative movement; and the liberal New Atheist movement.

-The campaign against Professor Miller is specifically designed to conflate criticism of Zionism with hatred of Jews.
+The campaign against Professor Miller has been specifically designed to conflate criticism of Zionism with hatred of Jews.
 It is also designed to shut down teaching about Islamophobia and the harms posed by Zionism.
 Professor Miller is a test case – Israel’s lobby in Britain wants to use the widely criticised IHRA Working Definition of Antisemitism to ban all criticism of the State of Israel, its policies and its ideology.
-It’s essential that we prevent this.
+It’s essential that we fight against this.

 We have various open letters in support of Professor Miller from academics, educators, public intellectuals and other supporters.
 We will make these available to sign soon.

-In the meantime, the most important thing you can do is write to the University of Bristol’s administrators letting them know what you think of pro-Israel organisations attempting to decide who should teach at British universities.
+In the meantime, the most important thing you can do is write to the University of Bristol’s administrators letting them know what you think of pro-Israel organisations deciding who should teach at British universities.

 You can contact the University of Bristol’s Vice-Chancellor, Professor Hugh Brady, at [email protected]